Stosh12/stats-preview-card-component/README.md

 I believe my preplanning for CSS Flexbox is becoming more efficient.
 I used CSS Flexbox for the stats list and due to my structuring in HTML and CSS that list came together rather well without needing significant modifications after my preplanning.

 The most significant thing I learned was that one can swap out foreground images placed within the HTML with a CSS declaration per each media query.
-The delclartion contains the property, "content" with the value of the new image's URL, as shown in the CSS below.
+The declaration contains the property, "content" with the value of the new image's URL, as shown in the CSS below.
 Without this ability to swap out foreground images, I would have had to use background images instead, which would work; but swapping out the foreground image was more efficient and used less code considering I was using a blending mode on that same image.

 Also, I learned about using blending modes with foreground images by using the CSS property "mix-blend-mode:", as shown in the CSS below.<br><br>